VChaitanyaKumar/Crop_And_Fertiliser_Recommendation_System_Using_ML/README.md

 # Crop_And_Fertiliser_Recommendation_System_Using_ML
-# Crop and Fertilizer Recommendation System using Machine Learning

 **Green Skilly** is a Machine Learning-based system designed to assist farmers in making smart agricultural decisions.
 It predicts the most suitable crop to cultivate and recommends the ideal fertilizer based on soil and environmental conditions.